-Tales of Itzkeria is a freeware humorous RPG, and one of the very few good and finished games created on the RPG Maker engine.
+Tales of Itzkeria is a freeware humorous RPG created on the RPG Maker.

 Itzka is a hardcore gamer (how anyone can play videogames in a fantasy kingdom is anyone's guess, but oh well) who embodies the "loner" stereotype to the letter - he literally hasn't left his house in years.
 One day, his friend decides it's finally time to go outside.
 Unwillingly, Itzka's exposed to a beautiful fantasy land filled with adventures.
 After a terrible incident however, Itzka's forced to abandon his home forever and travel the world in search of the mightiest power imaginable - the Master Sword (yes, THE Master Sword).
 Because, you know, he's the Chosen One.
 On his journey, he meets and befriends other people such as: